Electronic Frontier Foundation: Financial

 In 2011, the EFF received $1 million from Google as part of a settlement of a class action related to privacy issues involving Google Buzz.

 The Electronic Privacy Information Center and seven other privacy-focused nonprofits protested that the plaintiffs' lawyers and Google had, in effect, arranged to give the majority of those funds "to organizations that are currently paid by Google to lobby for or to consult for the company".
 An additional $1 million was obtained from Facebook in a similar settlement.

 Other

-The agitprop art group Psychological Industries has independently issued buttons with pop culture tropes such as the logo of the Laughing Man from the anime series Ghost in the Shell: Stand Alone Complex (with the original The Catcher in the Rye quotation replaced with the slogan of Anonymous), a bleeding roller derby jammer, and the "We Can Do It!" woman (often misidentified as Rosie the Riveter) on a series of buttons on behalf of the EFF.
+In 2011, the agitprop art group Psychological Industries produced buttons to fundraise for the EFF.
+The buttons featured pop culture tropes including the Laughing Man from the anime series Ghost in the Shell with the original The Catcher in the Rye quote replaced with the slogan of Anonymous, a bleeding roller derby jammer, and the character depicted in the We Can Do It!, World War II-era poster.

-In late June 2014 the EFF flew a blimp owned by, and in conjunction with, Greenpeace over the NSA's Bluffdale-based Utah Data Center in protest against its purported illegal spying.
+In late June 2014, representatives of the EFF and Greenpeace flew a blimp over the National Security Agency's Utah Data Center to protest against reported mass surveillance activities conducted by the United States federal government.